angr/pyvex/README.md

 There are lots of choices for an IR.
 We use VEX, since the uplifting of binary code into VEX is quite well supported.
 VEX is an architecture-agnostic, side-effects-free representation of a number of target machine languages.
 It abstracts machine code into a representation designed to make program analysis easier.
-This representation has four main classes of objects:
+This representation has five main classes of objects:

 - **Expressions.** IR Expressions represent a calculated or constant value.
 This includes memory loads, register reads, and results of arithmetic operations.
 - **Operations.** IR Operations describe a *modification* of IR Expressions.
 This includes integer arithmetic, floating-point arithmetic, bit operations, and so forth.
 An IR Operation applied to IR Expressions yields an IR Expression as a result.